fent/node-torrent/README.md

 ## Hasher

-A Hasher object is returned when a torrent is created with `make` and when a torrent is hash checked with `hashCheck` or `Torrent#hashCheck`.
+A Hasher object is returned when a torrent is created with `make` and when `Torrent#hashCheck` is called.
 It inherits from ReadableStream.

 ### Hasher#pause()